hyperstack-org/hyperstack/docs/client-dsl/state.md

 ### What Causes State To Mutate?

 Right!
 Good question!
 State is mutated by your code's reaction to some external event.
 A button click, text being typed, or the arrival of data from the server.
-We will cover these in upcoming sections, but once one an event occurs your code will probably mutate some state as a result, causing component depending on this state to update.
+We will cover these in upcoming sections, but once an event occurs your code will probably mutate some state as a result, causing component depending on this state to update.

 ### Details on the `mutate` Syntax